Review of the Year 2025 - the highlights reel edition

 The year began with genuine professional pride: the SEP programme at LBS helped elevate our Open Programmes to a #1 global ranking in the Financial Times.
 We also welcomed our 30th Women’s Scholar, made possible by the generosity of an earlier cohort, which felt like a quiet yet meaningful moment of continuity and impact.

 Travel wove throughout the year.
 I went to Belgium with the endlessly inspiring Peter Hinssen, touring the beautiful, stunning, eccentric Apple Chapel.
 In Denmark, I spoke with the leadership team of the world’s leading pump manufacturer about GLUE—one of those presentations and experiences that will live long in the memory.
-Closer to home and further afield, my novel Seven Dials appeared both online and in bookshops, and the warmth of the reviews made the many solitary hours of writing completely worthwhile.
+I got a royalty cheque for GLUE, which was nice!
+I found myself discussing GLUE in Luxembourg, Cambridge, and Ashridge, and was genuinely honoured to be shortlisted as Best Thought Leadership Speaker of 2025.
+Closer to home and, in a way, further afield, my novel Seven Dials appeared both online and in bookshops, and the warmth of the reviews made the many solitary hours of writing completely worthwhile.
+An eminent professor I know described it as “actually good”, which floored me.

 There were sporting rituals and cultural highlights: three Crystal Palace matches at Wembley (though two watched from a screen), Richard II at The Bridge, and Wendy and Peter Pan at the Barbican.
-I found myself discussing GLUE in Luxembourg, Cambridge, and Ashridge, and was genuinely honoured to be shortlisted as Best Thought Leadership Speaker of 2025.
+I did not love Stereophonic in the West End, but am still glad I went.

 ALBUM of the YEAR: